Kingrashy12/nexu/packages/nexujs-client/README.md

 - **url**: The endpoint to which the request will be sent.
 - **data**: The request body (object).
 - **config**: Optional Axios configuration object.

+### createApiClient

+The `createApiClient` function is a utility for setting up Axios interceptors.
+It allows you to add custom request and response interceptors to handle encryption and decryption automatically.

 ## License